msdousti/hstore-envers/Readme.md

 You can
 see [the logic](https://github.com/hibernate/hibernate-orm/blob/d0e5692026a631dfa925be933a14e0e9b5cc6829/hibernate-envers/src/main/java/org/hibernate/envers/configuration/internal/metadata/AuditMetadataGenerator.java#L199-L215)
-where it checks for a type and throws an exception if the type is neither Basic nor Composite.
+where it checks for a type and throws an exception if the type is neither Basic nor Component (= Composite).

 ## Workaround